meteor/meteor/docs/guides/setup.md

 More information on setting up ESLint can be found [here](http://eslint.org/docs/user-guide/configuring).

+An article with detailed setup instructions specifically for Meteor projects can be found [here](https://medium.com/@dferber90/linting-meteor-8f229ebc7942).

 ## Tips

 Here are some more tips to further improve the setup.